Custom Museum and Gallery City Map Illustrations

 Beyond the Cover

 Beyond guiding attendees, the illustrations appeared across event materials: banners, invitations, and presentations - to create a cohesive visual identity.
-With tactile, painterly textures and electric palettes they drew viewers in, invited closer attention and gave the conference a bold, distinct look.
+Below are two examples where elements from the main map were re-collaged into new layouts.
+With tactile print textures and electric palettes, they drew viewers in, invited closer attention, and gave the conference a bold, distinct look.

 Engagement through Visual Storytelling